Trade Bitcoin Trading

 How to Put Stop Loss BTC/USD Crypto Currency Order

-Stop Loss Bitcoin Order is a pre-determined point of exiting a losing bitcoin trade and it's meant to control losses in cryptocurrency.
+A Stop Loss Bitcoin Order is a set spot for leaving a bitcoin trade that's losing money, and it helps keep cryptocurrency losses in check.

 A stop loss bitcoin order is an order placed with your bitcoin broker who will mechanically/automatically close-out your open bitcoin trade when the bitcoin price of your open order gets to a predetermined bitcoin price.
 When set level is attained, your open position is liquidated.